mattplant/SuiteTools/docs/vscode.md

 # VS Code

+TODO: write intro:
+thoughts:

+- editor setup and recommended tasks
+- guide to using VS Code with SuiteTools

 I recommend using [Visual Studio Code](https://code.visualstudio.com/) as your code editor for this project.
 It has great support for TypeScript, and it integrates well with the SuiteCloud Development Framework (SDF).

 I have also configured some settings in the `.vscode` folder to help with development including automatically building the backend code.